 The Human Race was the least impressive of these 3.
 Christopher and I both thought it should have stopped when the last guy stepped onto the grass, even though the final bit had some great special effects.

 The Returned is a love story with incidental zombies.
 There are actually very few zombies seen in it, which annoyed some people who left early.
-(They complained about that to the ticket taker who told us about it later.
+(They complained about that to Melissa, the ticket taker, who told us about it later.
 We compared notes with her all week.)

 We liked it.
-In our discussion afterward, we all were of the opinion that asking your loved one to kill you, if you are contaminated with zombie cooties, to kill you isn’t fair to them.
+In our discussion afterward, we all were of the opinion that asking your loved one to kill you, if you are contaminated with zombie cooties, isn’t fair to them.
 You should do it yourself and spare them that.

 I really liked Open Grave.
 It had some classic horror cliches, but they weren’t heavy handed.
 For instance, the blonde does trip when running from zombies in the woods.
 BUT, she trips over a stick, not her own feet, and that whole scene explains the bodies tied to trees all over the place.
 And that makes sense in the context of the rest of the story.
 As a matter of fact, when you know the whole story, with the exception of the military action toward the end, it all makes sense in that “reality.”